openflighthpc/retype-documentation/Retype_Documentation/using_environment/CLI Basics/Understanding the Linux command line.md

 icon: dot
 ---

-Almost all usage of the Alces Flight system takes place via the Linux command line.
+Almost all usage of the Flight system takes place via the Linux command line.
 For unfamiliar users here is a brief description of it.

 ```bash
 [flight@chead1 (ivan1) folder]$ echo Hello World!